railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Other functions
 ---------------

-You've been through a brisk, brief overview of the main functional areas of Open ERP.
+You've been through a brisk, brief overview of many of the main functional areas of Open ERP.
 Some of these – a large proportion of the core modules – are treated in more detail in the following chapters.

 You can use the menu :menuselection:`Administration --> Modules Management --> Modules -->
 Uninstalled modules` to find the remaining modules that have been loaded into your installation but